George Armour: Prospering in Chicago

 In that year Steel's warehouse burnt down and Steel sold the property to Wesley Munger and George Armour.
 Munger had owned a small mill at Waukegan, which had burned down.
 As Munger & Armour, they built the first modern, steam-driven grain elevator in Chicago.
 The grain elevator was completed in 1855 and had a capacity of 300,000 bushels.

-Armour's influence as a Chicago businessman grew and Armour was first elected a director of the CBT in 1856.
+Armour was first elected a director of the CBT in 1856.

 In 1860, he joined with Charles Sydney Dole, James Henry Doyle and Wesley Munger, together running Armour, Dole & Co.
 The company operated grain elevators at the depot of the CBQ with a capacity of 850,000 bushels.
 After the American Civil War, Armour, Dole & Co. remained among the city's leading grain warehousers.
 Their elevators had a combined capacity of 2.1 million bushels in 1871.
 By the early 1880s, this figure had grown to 6.3 million bushels.

 In 1863, Hiram Wheeler entered the Munger & Armour, which then became Munger, Wheeler & Co.
 Armour remained a partner.
 The company owned large grain elevators next to the depot of the Chicago & North Western Railroad.

 At the Chicago Canal Convention of 1863, Armour was a member of the CBT delegation.

 The Convention proceedings called for laws and budgets to widen and deepen the Illinois and Michigan Canal and thus make it possible for ships to sail between the Great Lakes and the Mississippi River.

-Enablers of success
+Business requirements

-In order to succeed with a vision of moving of very numerous bushels of grain, Armour needed more than steam powered conveyor belts.
-He needed:
+Building a system capable of moving very large quantities of grain required more than steam-powered conveyor belts.
+Chicago's grain trade depended on: